amazon-ion/ion-docs/guides/path-extractor-guide.md

 Terms
 -----

+**Search path** - a path which is provided to the extractor for matching.

-**Partial match** - a value whose path matches the first N elements in a registered path (where N is less than the registered path's total length).
+**Partial match** - a value whose path matches the first N elements in a search path (where N is less than the search path's total length).

-**Terminal match** - a value whose path exactly matches a registered path.
+**Terminal match** - a value whose path exactly matches a search path.

-**Active path** - a registered path that has at least one partial match at depth N, where N is the extractor's current depth minus one.
+**Active path** - a search path that has at least one partial match at depth N, where N is the extractor's current depth minus one.

 Phases